Topics

 • Meltwater:

-Meltwater provides media monitoring and social listening services.
+Meltwater provides social media monitoring and listening services.
 It helps you track brand mentions, analyse sentiment, and stay updated on the latest trends in your industry.

 • BuzzSumo: